 Christianity’s Victory Over Ancient Paganism

-You’ve probably heard that Christianity supplanted the old pagan religions of Rome and the barbarian groups.
-But what’s the real story behind it?
-In the early centuries A.D., the Roman Empire was a world of gods and spirits, sacrifices and superstitions.
-Jupiter, Mars, and Apollo ruled the heavens, while local deities guarded forests, rivers, and homes.
-Paganism wasn’t just a belief system—it was a way of life, woven into every part of society.
+You’ve probably heard that Christianity came in and wiped out the old pagan religions of Rome and the barbarian tribes.
+But what really happened?
+In those first centuries after Christ, the Roman Empire was a world brimming with gods and spirits, sacrifices and superstition.
+Jupiter, Mars, and Apollo ruled the skies, while smaller gods watched over rivers, fields, and homes.
+Paganism wasn’t just a set of beliefs; it was daily life, tied into every corner of society.

 The Rise of a Revolutionary Faith